AnastasiyaSantalova/gddy/README.md

 ## **Features**

 - Fetches data from the GitHub REST API.
-- Shows a list of all repositories in the GoDaddy organization.
+- Displays all GoDaddy repos in a clean list.
-- Click on a repo to see its details on a separate page.
+- Click a repo to see its details on a separate page.
-- Handles loading and error states.
+- Handles loading and error states gracefully.
+- Uses Layout with header, logo link, and footer.
+- The logo links back to home — and is disabled on the homepage for UX.
+- Includes a go back link on the details page (using useNavigate).
+- Uses semantic HTML (<main>, <header>, <footer>).
+- UI colors and fonts are stored as CSS variables for easy theming.
-- Includes unit tests for:
+- Includes tests for:
-    - API fetch functions
+    - API services (fetchRepos, fetchRepoDetails)
-    - Components: list & details (happy paths and error states)
+    - Components (RepoList, RepoDetails)
+    - Routes (AppRoutes) to ensure correct rendering.

 ---

 ## **Styling**
-Basic styling is done using CSS Modules.
+- Basic styling with CSS Modules.
-It includes hover states, spacing, and clear link styles.
-No extra frameworks like Tailwind were used to keep it minimal and focused.
+- Shared colors, fonts, and spacing are stored as CSS custom properties in :root.
+- Global typography uses the Inter font (from Google Fonts) for a clean, modern look.
+- Container width and responsive spacing to keep UI readable.

 ---